 While SEO alone is a lot to handle many experts and agencies offer other services.
 When working with a web development agency, ask if they have a dedicated expert.
 Many agencies will tell you they build sites with SEO but don’t have a dedicated expert on the team.
 This is critical when going through a site redesign.
 You could lose a lot of traffic if the redesign isn’t done correctly.

 If you’re hiring an expert look at the other services they offer.
 Do they do paid search, content marketing, social media, web development?
 Having experience in other related areas is useful – However, if they offer a lot of other services it may be a sign that they are a jack of all trades.
 If you’re looking for an expert be sure they are an expert in that field and not a so-called expert in many fields.

 Ask about contracts

-Hopefully, you have enough ammunition to ask the right questions when your looking to hire and SEO expert.
+Hopefully, you have enough ammunition to ask the right questions when you’re looking to hire an SEO expert.